Ronald Hinton: Merceda Ares

-Arrest
+On February 13, 1999, Hinton, Sanders, and a man named David Wales broke into the apartment of 31-year-old Merceda Faye Ares.
+The trio then raped Ares and Hinton then strangled her to death.
+They then took Ares' belongings, including her bank card and used it to withdraw money from an ATM.
 Since the trio had used Ares's bankcard, they were spotted on a surveillance camera, and the images the camera captured were broadcast on local TV stations as evidence.
 Hinton's 3rd grade daughter saw the images and recognized her father's face.
 She subsequently came forward with the information to her teacher, who reported it to police.
 Eventually, Hinton, Sanders, and Wales were arrested.
 DNA evidence left at the crime scene confirmed their guilt in the murder of Ares.
 It also exposed Hinton and Sanders's involvement in the murder of Gagnier and exposed Hinton in the murder of Mullins.
-Subsequently, he was charged with all three, Sanders was charged with the two, and Wales was charged in one.

 Plea and conviction

-In 2003, Wales was convicted for his role in Ares' murder and handed down a 40-year sentence and will be released in 2042 provided he maintains good behavior.
-Hinton, since he was accused of being the mastermind and the one whose name was being headlined as a serial killer, decided to take a plea deal which allowed him to plead guilty to all counts in order to avoid the death penalty and instead receive multiple life sentences.
-The judge in the case, James Schreier, agreed to the deal and dropped the death penalty.
+Hinton was charged with all three killings, while Sanders was charged with the two, and Wales was charged in one.
+In 2003, Wales was convicted for his role in Ares' murder and received a 40-year sentence.
+Hinton, since he was accused of being the mastermind and the one whose name was being headlined as a serial killer, decided to take a plea deal which allowed him to plead guilty to all counts in order to avoid a death sentence and instead receive multiple life sentences.
+The judge in the case, James Schreier, agreed to the deal.
 Schreier had previously dropped the death penalty for another serial killer, Ronald Macon, who also strangled three women in Chicago, though all of his killings occurred in Englewood.
 Hinton was subsequently given three life sentences without parole.
 Months later, Sanders was given two life sentences for his involvement.

+In October 2023, Wales's sentence was commuted by Governor JB Pritzker to make him eligible for parole, due to concerns about the degree of his guilt.
+On June 4, 2024, he was released on parole.

-As of today, Hinton is incarcerated at Hill Correctional Center, while Sanders and Wales a both serving their sentences at Stateville Correctional Center.
+As of August 2025, Hinton is incarcerated at Hill Correctional Center, while Sanders is serving his sentences at Stateville Correctional Center.